-- Does the enabling legislation, articles of incorporation, corporate by-laws, corporate mission, vision statements, corporate risk statements/frameworks/methodology clearly articulate the objectives and are they appropriately aligned and communicated (transparent)? - Do the objectives give appropriate priority to safety, financial stability, efficiency and other public interest considerations? - Does the Board structure ensure the right mix of skills/experience and interests are in place to ensure the objectives are clear, appropriately prioritized, achieved and measured? - What is the training provided to the Board and management to support the objectives? - Do the service offerings and business plans support the objectives? - Do the system design, rules, procedures support the objectives? - Are the inter-dependencies and key dependencies considered and managed in the context of the broader financial stability objectives?
+- Does the enabling legislation, articles of incorporation, corporate by laws, corporate mission, vision statements, corporate risk statements/frameworks/methodology clearly articulate the objectives and are they appropriately aligned and communicated (transparent)? - Do the objectives give appropriate priority to safety, financial stability, efficiency and other public interest considerations? - Does the Board structure ensure the right mix of skills/experience and interests are in place to ensure the objectives are clear, appropriately prioritized, achieved and measured? - What is the training provided to the Board and management to support the objectives? - Do the service offerings and business plans support the objectives? - Do the system design, rules, procedures support the objectives? - Are the inter-dependencies and key dependencies considered and managed in the context of the broader financial stability objectives?
 For instance, do problem and default management policies and procedures appropriately provide for consideration of the broader financial stability interests and do they engage the key stakeholders and regulators? - Are there procedures in place to get timely engagement of the Board to discuss emerging/current issues, consider scenarios, provide guidance and make decision? - Does the framework ensure that the broader financial stability issues are considered in any actions relating to a participant suspension?

-Box 2.2: Joint Supplementary Guidance - Vertically and Horizontally Integrated FMIs
+Box 2.2: Joint Supplementary Guidance Vertically and Horizontally Integrated FMIs

 Consolidation, or integration, of FMI services may bring about benefits for merging FMIs; however it may also create new governance challenges.
 The PFMIs contain some general guidance regarding how FMIs should manage governance issues that arise in integrated entities.
 This note provides supplementary regulatory guidance for Canadian FMIs that either belong to an integrated entity or are considering consolidating with another entity to form one.
-The guidance applies to both vertically and horizontally integrated entities.
+The guidance applies to both vertically and horizontally integrated entities It also provides additional context and clarity for Canadian FMIs on certain aspects of the PFMIs expectations pertaining to how their governance arrangements are expected to support relevant public interest considerations.

-Vertical and horizontal integration in the context of FMIs

-The PFMIs define a vertically integrated FMI group as one that brings together post-trade infrastructure providers under common ownership with providers of other parts of the value chain (for example, one entity owning and operating an exchange, CCP and SSS) and a horizontally integrated group as one that provides the same post-trade service offerings across a number of different products (for example, one entity offering CCP services for derivatives and cash markets).
-Examples are shown in Figure 1.
+(i) Vertical and horizontal integration in the context of FMIs infrastructure providers under common ownership with providers of other parts of the value chain (for example, one entity owning and operating an exchange, CCP and SSS) and a horizontally integrated group as one that provides the same post-trade service offerings across a number of different products (for example, one entity offering CCP services for derivatives and cash markets).
+23 Examples are shown in Figure 1.